the1lab/1lab/src/Homotopy/HSpace.lagda.md

 -->

-Using either unit law (we choose $\lambda$), we can show that $\mu$ extends to a secondary 'composition' operation on the [[loop space]]
+Using either unit law (we choose $\lambda$), we can show that $\mu$ extends to a secondary "composition" operation on the [[loop space]]
 $\Loop A$.
 This operation is also unital on both the left and the right, with the side we *didn't* choose having a slightly more complicated argument that involves the coherence $\lambda_{a_0} =